 Volunteer

-Science fairs are only possible becuase of the efforts of a small army of science fair judges and other volunteer helpers.
-While teachers officially chaperone and supervise students, EPSEF '23 will require about 50 judges and 30 other volunteers to help with everything from setting up the venue to presenting awards to students.
+Science fairs are only possible because of the efforts of a small army of science fair judges and other volunteer helpers.
+While teachers officially chaperone and supervise students, EPSEF is only possible through the efforts of its great volunteer army, which does everything from planning and outreach to building the technology solutions to make the science fair a smooth operation and fun event for the more than 200 students who attend each year.

-Spending a few hours each year volunteering at the science fair is a great way to support our local community.
-We ask you to consider helping make EPSEF '23 a wonderful experience for students by joining us at the Ranson Civic Center on Friday, February 3, 2023.
-You are also encouraged to register and bring a friend as well!
+Volunteering your time to help with the science fair is a great way to support our local community.
+We ask you to consider helping make EPSEF a wonderful experience for students by joining our dedicated group of volunteers.

 Ready to Volunteer?
 Click HERE to register online.